Documentation

 On-screen Input Setup: Fine-tune virtual controls, a preview image is shown in the background

-Button Spacing: physical size of the gap between the face buttons.
+Spacing: Physical size of the gap between the face buttons.
 Increasing spacing makes it easier to push 2 buttons at once with your thumb since the gap area contains a bounding box that triggers both buttons.

-Button Stagger: horizontal/vertical multipliers used when arranging face buttons.
+Stagger: Horizontal/vertical multipliers used when arranging face buttons.
 A value of 0 arranges buttons in an even grid while 1 gives a diamond shape similar to a SNES controller.

-H & V Overlap: extends the horizontal/vertical bounding box for face buttons by (Button Spacing + Button Size * Overlap), "Gap-only" adds just Button Spacing.
+Extended H & V Bounds: Extends the horizontal/vertical bounding box for face buttons by (Button Spacing + Button Size * Overlap), "Gap-only" adds just Button Spacing.

-Show Bounding Boxes: shows exact screen areas used for detecting input, the d-pad is color coded: white = single direction, green = diagonal, red = deadzone
+Show Bounding Area: Shows exact screen areas used for detecting input, the d-pad is color coded: white = single direction, green = diagonal, red = deadzone

 Key/Gamepad Input Setup: Includes configuration settings for key-based input devices supported by the app & OS